marcesquerra/moonads/README.md

 ### Overview

-Moonads is library with tools for composing monads.
+Moonads is library with tools to (unlawfully) compose monads.
 It uses a Traverse of the inner monad to achieve this.

 ### Examples